 Weeds are plants that are growing where they are not wanted.
-Many have been brought into New Zealand as garden plants and because of the different growing conditions in New Zealand, have become a problem.
-Weeds can smother or strangle plants and trees and can stop natural regeneration (new seedlings coming through).
+Many have been brought into New Zealand as garden plants and because of the different growing conditions in New Zealand, have become a problem by smothering or strangling plants and trees and replacing the native vegetation.
 There are many different types of weeds that might be present in your gully.
-The 'Weed Identification and Control Methods' table in the Appendices will help you identify what they are and give advice on the best method to remove them.
+The 'Weed Identification and Control Methods' table in the appendices will help you identify what they are and give advice on the best method to remove them.

-Weed removal
+Weed Control